ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 {% include image.html img="/img/spinnaker/pickle-rick.jpeg" alt="Pickle Rick" title="Pickle Rick"%}
 </div>
 </div>
-Pickle Rick will act as our *green* deployment, which we'll try to replace with a *blue* deployment.
+Pickle Rick will act as our initial *green* deployment, running stabily on production.
+We will try to replace it with a *blue* deployment.
-For that deployment we'll use Mr. Meeseeks, season one episode five.
+Mr. Meeseeks, featured in season one episode five, will be the protagonist of that deployment.
 Meeseeks are creatures who are created to serve a singular purpose for which they will go to any length to fulfill.
 After they serve their purpose, they expire and vanish into the air.
 Their motivation to help others comes from the fact that existence is painful to a Meeseeks, and the only way to be removed from existence is to complete the task they were called to perform.